 Guardianship extends beyond physical custody to include education, medical decisions, property management, and spiritual guidance.
 A parent may have custody but a court may appoint a different person as guardian for specific purposes.
 Visitation rights of the non-custodial parent are protected to maintain the child's relationship with both parents unless safety concerns exist.

-Spouses are entitled to maintenance during marriage and after divorce.
+Spouses are entitled to maintenance during marriage and divorce alimony or spousal maintenance after divorce.
 The Hindu Marriage Act allows a spouse to claim maintenance during proceedings and permanent alimony post-divorce.
 The amount is determined by the financial status of both parties, the standard of living during marriage, the education and earning capacity of each spouse, and the number of dependents.
 Alimony can be permanent, for a specified period, or contingent on events like remarriage.
+The Supreme Court's Rajnesh v.
+Neha framework requires income affidavits from both sides and structures the quantum methodically — the maintenance calculator applies that framework as a first estimate.

 Children have the right to maintenance from both parents until they reach majority (or beyond if disabled or studying).
 Parents in advanced age can claim maintenance from adult children if they lack sufficient means.
-These claims can be made through family court proceedings or under Section 125 of the Bharatiya Nyaya Sanhita (formerly Section 125 CrPC), which provides a faster forum for maintenance claims even outside matrimonial disputes.
+These claims can be made through family court proceedings or under Section 144 of the Bharatiya Nagarik Suraksha Sanhita (formerly Section 125 CrPC), which provides a faster forum for maintenance claims even outside matrimonial disputes.

 Domestic Violence